rhydwyn/praiseme/README.md

 praiseme
 ========

-The goal of praiseme is to praise people
+The goal of praiseme is to praise people using a function

 Installation
 ------------